Trans+? Ally? We need YOU!

 More information on getting to Westminster including transport and accessibility is available here.

-Please arrive at the Cromwell Green entrance of the Houses of Parliament and look for Trans+ Solidarity Alliance stewards if you need help.
+Please come to the main Cromwell Green entrance of the Houses of Parliament.

 You can book support to get through security.
 For more information on this, please go to this website: https://www.parliament.uk/visiting/access/disabled-access/getting-in/

-The team can direct you to Parliamentary staffers who can help you ‘green card’ your MP.
-Be aware that your MP or their staff member may not come to meet with you, but even if they don’t you will be able to leave behind a statement, and green carding is a way of showing that you are passionate about this issue.
+If they are available, your MP or a member of their staff should come down to meet you, but if they don’t you will be able to leave behind a statement, and green carding is an important way of showing that you are passionate about this issue.

 While you wait for your MP